 The School of Systems and Enterprises has three application submission deadlines: Early Submit, Priority Submit and Final Submit.
 The admissions committee reviews applications for the subsequent start date (Spring, Summer or Fall) immediately after each deadline.
 Prospective applicants seeking the perfect application submission date won’t find one because there is no ideal deadline.
 Applying early will not increase an applicant’s chances of acceptance, and the admissions committee does not penalize applications received at the Final Submit deadline.

 Understanding the differences between these application submission deadlines is the key to choosing the right one.
-For example, an applicant who submits materials by the Early Submit deadline may be eligible for more tuition assistance — provided they can put together a polished application in just a few weeks — because the pool of available funds is larger.
+For example, an applicant who submits engineering management requirements by the Early Submit deadline may be eligible for more tuition assistance — provided they can put together a polished application in just a few weeks — because the pool of available funds is larger.
 Another applicant might increase their chances of acceptance by aiming for the Final Submit deadline, which gives them more time to put together a compelling application.

-Creating an application timeline is essential.
+Creating an application timeline is essential to meeting engineering management requirements.
 Applicants operating under self-imposed deadlines are more likely to stay on task as they gather and refine their application materials.
 A hypothetical applicant aiming for the Priority Submit deadline might, for example, connect with an enrollment advisor, fill out the Free Application for Federal Student Aid (FAFSA), reach out to recommendation writers, brainstorm ideas for a Statement of Purpose and write the first draft three months before their chosen submission date.
 Two months before, they might request unofficial university transcripts, write a second draft of the Statement of Purpose, ask a colleague to review it, begin working on the online application and check in with their Letter of Recommendation writers.
 And in the month before the deadline, they might write the final draft of their Statement of Purpose, review and proofread each section of the online application and check to make sure their references submitted their Letters of Recommendation.

 WHAT ARE THE ENGINEERING MANAGEMENT MASTER’S REQUIREMENTS FOR GRADUATION?